This post explains how to use the ticket lottery systems, both the online and in-person versions, to get discounted Broadway show tickets.

 If you used Telecharge or TodayTix, check with the individual show's lottery website where you entered the lottery.

-A handful of shows also hold a lottery drawing 2 or 2.5 hours before the curtain time.
+A handful of shows also hold a lottery drawing two or two and a half hours before the curtain time.

 These tickets are usually in the front half of the orchestra section and cost between $25 and $35.

 Each lottery may have slightly different procedures in terms of the start time, and payment accepted so check with the box office of that theater for details.